 Afghanistan and the West

-The other day, I watched a blurry smart-phone video made by a man who was clinging to the side of a military airplane as it took off.
+The other day, I saw a blurry smart-phone video made by a man who was clinging to the side of a military airplane as it took off.
 I don’t know the fate of the man, but it’s likely that he fell from the sky and died shortly afterward.
-He was “seeking a better life” in the West, but he ended his life as a meat pancake in his homeland.
+He was seeking a better life in the West, but he ended his life as a meat pancake in his homeland.
 He had a marvel of modern technology in his hand, the smart-phone, which gave him access to a vast store of knowledge.
 He could have just googled “Can you hang onto a plane?”.
 But I guess that didn’t occur to him.

 Afghans cling to moving US Air Force jet in desperate bid to flee